 Common names of fillers are Restylane, Juvederm, Boletero, and Radiesse, Radiesse being the longest lasting filler to date, 2 years.
 Some of these fillers fall under the category of hyaluronic acid a naturally occurring polysaccharide in the body.
 Others fillers fall in the category of Calcium Hydroxylapatite such as Radiesse.
 They tend to give more volume and last longer.
 Different filler classifications are indicated in different areas.
 Keep in mind the more one uses fillers the more natural production of one’s own collagen is stimulated at those sites which is what we want.
 In addition, the combination of fillers and botox improves the overall look and both complement one another.

 We strongly recommend microdermabrasion before every injectable procedure as it has shown to improve overall results.
-Microdermabrasion is used to smoothen the skin, remove fine lines and scars in order to rejuvenate the skin and give it a healthy glow.
+Microdermabrasion is used to smooth the skin, remove fine lines and scars in order to rejuvenate the skin and give it a healthy glow.
 It can be used on the face and neck, and applied on acne spots anywhere on the body including the spots left behind from acne on the back.
 It is used to remove hyper pigmented dark and red spots on any skin type.
 It uses a jet of fine micro crystals, which are vacuumed across the skin removing the dead and damaged skin cells.
 It can be used for scars, on dry, dull or oily congested and blemished skin.
-It can smoothen skin by making larger pores smaller.
+It can smooth skin by making larger pores smaller.
 It also reduces stretch mark appearances.
 Best of all no anesthetic is required and at most a few may get redness of the skin for a day.
 It is ideal for all skin tones.
 Here at Medical Center of Hollywood, we have the state of the art European microdermabrasion machine, the “Ultrapeel”.
 Once you try it you will feel an immediate improvement.
 One can get this treatment as often as every month.
 Keep in mind that this treatment enhances the effects of injectables such as Botox and fillers.